 Chapter 1: Beginnings

 "Remember to keep all the doors locked at night.
 And the windows.
 And don't open the door without seeing who it is first, and don't go wandering around by yourself after dark, and… Are you listening to me?"

 Aila sighed.
 "Yes, mom.
 Lock doors, don't talk to strangers, yada yada yada.
 Honestly, this is all really common sense stuff."

 Anna ignored Aila's comment and continued on telling her daughter things that she already knew.
 Her parents were going out of town for a while and this would be her first time home alone for a substantial period of time.
 So, naturally, her mother worried, as mothers do.
 Aila shook her head, sighing again.
 "Mom, I'll be fine.
-I'm not a kid you know."
+I'm not a kid."

 "You're fourteen," her mother said with a frown.

-"And besides," Aila continued, pretending not to have heard the last comment, "Lisa's gonna be checking in on me like every two seconds anyways, right?"
+"And besides," Aila continued, brushing a lock of black hair from her eyes and pretending not to have heard the last comment, "Lisa's gonna be checking in on me like every two seconds anyway, right?"